TriplyDB/Documentation/docs/triply-db/index.md

 To share a saved query, for example in Data Stories, you can copy the link that is used when you open the query in TriplyDB.
 Let's say you have a query called `Timelined-Cars-BETA` in the dataset `core` under the account `dbpedia` and you want to use version 6.
-Than the following link would be used
+Then the following link would be used

 ```url
 https://triplydb.com/DBpedia-association/-/queries/timeline-cars/8